A Lepton-specific Universal Seesaw Model with Left-Right Symmetry: Phenomenological Implications

-The mixing between the states of $\nu_L$ and $\nu_R$ which are now of equal masses in this scenario are not quite as small as the previous case here.
+The mixing between the states of $\nu_L$ and $\nu_R$ which are now of equal masses in this scenario are not quite as small as the previous case.
 The mixing angle $\theta$ between two light states of equal masses are typically such that $\sin\theta \sim 10^{-2}$.
 The heavy states again have negligibly small mixing with the light states like in the previous case.
-Here since we have taken $M_N =0$ there is no mixing between the heavy states and they are purely consisting of $N_{L_i}$ or $N_{R_i}$.
-As a result their decay widths in this case becomes very small, which can lead to observable displaced vertex signals.
-We have listed the sub-TeV heavy Majorana neutrino decay widths and the most important decay channels in Tab.~\ref{tab:nudks} which clearly shows the very small decay widths of many of the heavy neutrinos which mostly decay into three body final states which are charged and may be observed in the experiments.
+Note that as we have taken $M_N =0$ there is no mixing between the heavy states and they are purely compositions of $N_{L_i}$ or $N_{R_i}$.
+As a result their decay width in this case becomes very small and with suitable choice of parameters it may lead to observable displaced vertex signals.
+It is worth noting that when the charged Higgs is lighter than the heavy neutrino states, it becomes the primary channel of decay and therefore can provide for interesting signal channels for the model at collider experiments, which we discuss later in more detail.